fmaussion/global_glacier_volume_paper/README.md

-# Global glacier volume figures & tables
+# Global glacier volume Code & Data

 Code & Data for *Hock R., Maussion, F., Marzeion, B. and Nowicki, S., 2022: What is the global glacier ice volume outside the ice sheets?, Journal of Glaciology, accepted.*